begolu2/rktik-thesis/03_implementation.md

 In cases where not only the database layout, but also its contents have to be modified, migration scripts have to be manually written in accordances with the changes.
 These are stored in the `glia/migrations_extra` directory for one-time execution on the server.

-## Web Server: Glia [7p]
+## Web Server: Glia

-The Glia web server is responsible for compiling contents of the user interface, serving asynchronous UI updates, validating, storing and modifying information entered by the user, automatically performing maintenance operations and scheduling email delivery.
+The Glia web server is responsible for collecting and computing contents of the user interface, serving asynchronous UI updates, validating, storing and modifying information entered by the user, automatically performing maintenance operations and scheduling email delivery.

 The Glia web server consists of these components:

-- Views are functions mapped to URL patterns that compute the contents of those URLs
+- *Views* are functions mapped to URL patterns and compute their contents when accessed by a user
-- Websocket events are special views used for asynchronous communication with a web browser
+- *Websocket events* are special views used for asynchronous communication with a web browser
-- Forms validate restraints on user input
+- *Forms* validate restraints on structured user input
-- HTML Templates are used to map data obtained from the Nucleus service into a graphical user interface
+- *HTML Templates* are used to map data into a graphical layout to be rendered by a browser
-- Configuration files
+- *Configuration files*
-- Database migration scripts
+- *Database migration scripts*
-- Static files
+- *Static files* (Images, frontend Javascript resources, etc)

 **Session Management**